-In our opinion, because of the significance of the matter discussed in the "Basis for Adverse Opinion on U.S. Generally Accepted Accounting Principles" paragraph, the financial statements referred to above do not present fairly, in accordance with accounting principles generally accepted in the United States of America, the financial position of Verden School District No. I-099, Grady County, Oklahoma, as of June 30, 2022, or the changes in its financial position, or, where applicable, its cash flows for the year then ended.
+In our opinion, because of the significance of the matter discussed in the "Basis for Adverse Opinion on U.S. Generally Accepted Accounting Principles" paragraph, the financial statements referred to above do not present fairly, in accordance with accounting principles generally accepted in the United States of America, the financial position of Verden School District No. I-099, Grady County, Oklahoma, as of June 30, 2023, or the changes in its financial position and, where applicable, cash flows for the year then ended.